2021-22 Humanities and Social Sciences

 - At least 2 of the 6 H/SS courses must be upper-division (courses numbered 100-196).

-- Courses may fulfill multiple categories.
+- Courses may fulfill multiple categories across University, Campus, and College requirements.
 For example, taking HISTORY 127AC will satisfy the American Cultures requirement and one of the upper-division H/SS course requirements.

 - No courses offered by an Engineering department may be used to complete an H/SS requirement other than: BIOENG 100, COMPSCI C79, ENGIN 125, ENGIN 157AC, ENGIN 185, or MECENG 191K.